MoserMichael/python-obj-system/gen-iterator.md

 >> (generator) inspect.getgeneratorstate(range_generator): GEN_RUNNING
 >> (generator) before yield from_val: 0
 >> num: 0
+>> (generator) The generator instance is in running state, while it is computing the next value that will be returned by the yield statement
+>> (generator) inspect.getgeneratorstate(range_generator): GEN_RUNNING
 >> (generator) before yield from_val: 1
 >> num: 1
+>> (generator) The generator instance is in running state, while it is computing the next value that will be returned by the yield statement
+>> (generator) inspect.getgeneratorstate(range_generator): GEN_RUNNING
 >> (generator) before yield from_val: 2
 >> num: 2
+>> (generator) The generator instance is in running state, while it is computing the next value that will be returned by the yield statement
+>> (generator) inspect.getgeneratorstate(range_generator): GEN_RUNNING
 >> (generator) before yield from_val: 3
 >> num: 3
+>> (generator) The generator instance is in running state, while it is computing the next value that will be returned by the yield statement
+>> (generator) inspect.getgeneratorstate(range_generator): GEN_RUNNING
 >> (generator) before yield from_val: 4
 >> num: 4
+>> (generator) The generator instance is in running state, while it is computing the next value that will be returned by the yield statement
+>> (generator) inspect.getgeneratorstate(range_generator): GEN_RUNNING
 >> (generator) before yield from_val: 5
 >> num: 5
+>> (generator) The generator instance is in running state, while it is computing the next value that will be returned by the yield statement
+>> (generator) inspect.getgeneratorstate(range_generator): GEN_RUNNING
 >> (generator) before yield from_val: 6
 >> num: 6
 >> (generator) leaving the generator function, iteration is finished